cnickeson/faker-data/README.md

 ### Usage

-See <a href=http://marak.github.io/faker.js/>Faker</a> for faker types Faker data takes in 3 parameters.
+See <a href=http://marak.github.io/faker.js/>Faker</a> for faker types.

+Faker data takes in 3 parameters.
 Props: Array of objects describing the output data
   // [ {
   //  name: 'propertyName',
   //  type: Faker Type/Function //No type will default to (propertyName + index)